 DocRaptor & Node.js

 The best way to use DocRaptor with Node.js is directly through our HTTP API.
-In this example, we'll use the request module, but you can obviously use any HTTP client you'd like.
+In this example, we'll use the axios module, but you can obviously use any HTTP client you'd like.

 Generating the Document